p10tyr/onvif-server/README.md

 This repository has added features such as ...
 - Making it a pure docker appliance.
 Pull-And-Run™
-- Only deals with RSTP to ONVIF proxyies
+- Only deals with RSTP to ONVIF proxies
-- Auto creates MAC addresses and registers IP's with DHCP
+- Auto creates MAC addresses and registers IPv4 with DHCP
 - more to come...

 What can you adopt?